 – About me –

-My name is Yuri Beckers and I am 35 years old.
+My name is Yuri Beckers and I am 39 years old.
 I was born in Maastricht, a city in the Southern part of the Netherlands.
 When I was about 7 or 8 years old, my parents took my sister and me to Normandy.
 I remember standing in the middle of all those white crosses at the US Cemetery at St. Laurent-sur-Mer.
-After asking what all these crosses meant, I heard that these were all men that fought for my freedom This made a huge impression on me.
+After asking about all the white crosses, I heard that these were all men that fought for my freedom.
+This made a huge impression on me.
 Ever since then I always have been fascinated by certain World War 2 events.

 As I grew older I started to read all the books I could find on D-Day, the battle for Normandy, the Battle of the Bulge and Operation Market Garden.
 I watched hours and hours of documentaries about these battles as well.
 I became more and more interested in knowing more about the soldiers.
 My father was involved in organizing a “Liberty Relay”, where members of an athletics club would each run several miles while holding a torch, following the route of the 30th Infantry Division.
 They went through the many towns that this Division liberated, ending in our hometown of Maastricht on the day it was liberated.
 Through this, I met the first veterans.
 Their stories always impressed me.
 My parent’s house is also not far from the US Cemetery at Margraten and I often visit this special place.
 Reading the names on the marble crosses made me want to find out more about the individual men.